Questions from the Information Session recorded 6 September 2024 >> watch here.

 For more information on eligibility see the full Terms and Conditions here.

 Not sure if your business counts as early stage?
-We use the definitions in City of Melbourne’s Startup Action Plan (PDF – page 41) and LaunchVic’s Startup Framework (PDF – page 14).
+We use the definitions in LaunchVic’s Startup Framework (PDF – page 14).

 The scholarships are designed to support businesses at idea stage or just starting out with their Minimum Viable Product (MVP) that are pre or low-revenue.

-Scholarship are for individuals or teams of up to 2 people for the duration of the scholarship – subject to meeting application and membership criteria and approvals.
+Scholarship are for individuals or teams of up to 2 people for the duration of the scholarship – subject to meeting application eligibility and selection criteria and approvals.

 The full details of the judging criteria are included in the Terms & Conditions – please make sure you read those before you apply.